fengbaicanhe/cockroach-prod/README.md

 #### Permissions

 You will be prompted for oauth tokens granting permissions to cockroach-prod.
 The token is then shared with docker-machine.

+## Contributing

+This project uses [bunch](https://github.com/dkulchenko/bunch) to manage its dependencies.
+Most of these details are handled in our Makefile.
+That said, changing dependencies requires special care:
+* If you wish to add a new dependency, run `bunch install --save <dep>` and commit the change to `Bunchfile.lock`
+* If you wish to update existing dependencies, run `bunch update [dep] && bunch lock` and commit the change to `Bunchfile.lock`